chartjs/Chart.js/docs/03-Radar-Chart.md

 	//Boolean - Whether to show a dot for each point pointDot : true,

+	//Boolean - Whether to show a square for each point pointSquare : false,

 	//Number - Radius of each point dot in pixels pointDotRadius : 3,